 This is most useful for a small number of runs.

-- Navigate to the "1.
-Plan Experiment" tab in the Bottom Panel.
+- Navigate to the Plan or Actual tab in the Bottom Panel.

-- Hit Enter.
+- Press Enter.
 The new run will appear in the Bottom Panel.

 This is most useful for adding a large number of runs if custom run descriptions are not important.

-- In the "1.
-Plan Experiment" tab in the Bottom Panel, click on the ACTIONS "+" button.
+- In the "Plan" tab in the Bottom Panel, click on the Action "+" button.

 - Enter the desired number of runs to create and add a name for these runs.
 All runs will be given the same name.
 You can edit this name later, see Step #4.
 Optional: list the run type (the default is a Trial run).